 What makes a good cheese knife?
 First, it should work with the cheese, not against it, and it shouldn’t make your precious cheeses crack or crumble.
 It should also be comfortable, easy to use, and, ideally, stylish in design.
-With these factors in mind, I took a look at the many cheese knives available out there and consulted Sid Cook, a certified master cheesemaker with Carr Valley Cheese, on what he thinks is worth your money.
+With these factors in mind, we took a look at the many cheese knives available out there and consulted Sid Cook, a certified Wisconsin Master Cheesemaker with Carr Valley Cheese, on what he thinks is worth your money.

-Here are the best cheese knives in a variety of categories to help you find the perfect one for all of your cheesy needs.
+Here are the best cheese knives in a variety of categories, lab-tested, to help you find the perfect one for all of your cheesy needs.

 What We Love: Glides through soft cheeses, sleek design

 What We Don’t Love: Thin blade may not work for transferring thick wedges of soft cheeses

 "Soft cheeses naturally stick to your utensils, so these knives are built to minimize the surface area that cheese can stick to," says Sid Cook, Certified Wisconsin Master Cheesemaker at Carr Valley Cheese.
 These knives' very thin blades, sometimes paired with holes on the blades, help make cutting soft cheeses a smooth, "stick-free" process, he adds.

 One stellar example is this narrow Boska knife.
 The stainless steel blade, which has a nonstick coating, allows for minimal contact with your cheese to prevent sticking.
 Plus, it’s entirely stainless steel, so everything is entirely food-safe.
 And its sleek design lends itself well to entertaining.